JUNCTION HILL C-12 SCHOOL DISTRICT

 In-seat education is viewed by Junction Hill to be superior to virtual instruction.
 However, some students and families may not feel comfortable sending their students to receive in-seat instruction due to elevated risk factors or compromised immunity.
 Junction Hill School has options for families such as this.
 One option includes virtual learning.
 Families may apply to participate in virtual education via Launch, an online education platform Junction Hill has access to or any of the approved Virtual Education Providers (MOCAP).
 Any student who has an Individualized Education Plan (IEP) at Junction Hill School will coordinate with the Special Education Team to schedule a review of the student’s IEP to align accommodations and needs to be met.

-Launch has a rigorous K-12 curriculum that is aligned with the Missouri Learning Standards, is currently used by over 270 districts across the State of Missouri, and is staffed by certified educators who live and work in partner districts.
+The launch has a rigorous K-12 curriculum that is aligned with the Missouri Learning Standards, is currently used by over 270 districts across the State of Missouri, and is staffed by certified educators who live and work in partner districts.

 For more information about Launch, families can speak with the Junction Hill school administration.
 Enrollment for Launch in the fall 2021 semester is time-sensitive.
 If you are interested please contact the school administration.